zelisinho/anypoint-examples/implementing-a-choice-exception-strategy/README.md

-# Implementing a Exception Strategy
+# Implementing an Exception Strategy

 This example illustrates the concept of error handling in Mule.
 This particular example deals with exception strategy.